RuizeHan/RuizeHan.github.io/_pages/service.md

 * Reviewer of Pattern Recognition Letters
 * Reviewer of Electronics Letters
 * Reviewer of ICCV-21
-* Reviewer of CVPR-21
+* Reviewer of CVPR-21, 22
-* Reviewer of AAAI-21
+* Reviewer of AAAI-21, 22
 * Reviewer of IJCAI-20
 * Reviewer of ICPR-18
-* Reviewing for NeurIPS, TIP
+* Reviewing for NeurIPS, IEEE TIP